jup-ag/space-station/blog/2023-11-02-green-paper/index.md

 # Growing the Pie
 In this paper, we share an overview of what Jupiter has built in the past year, our ethos and our strategic direction for the future. **This paper serves a consultative purpose.
 We want to invite you to engage in dialogue with us, and contribute to shaping the future of Jupiter and its role within the Solana ecosystem. **

-We will be also introducing for the first time $JUP, Jupiter Start and Jupiter Labs.
+We will be also introducing for the first time **$JUP, Jupiter Start and Jupiter Labs**.
 We hope that the details in here will serve as a catalyst for fruitful discussions.

 Today, Jup.ag is the default destination for traders on Solana.
-We have the best aggregator in crypto and the most seamlessly integrated platform in Solana – powering a variety of trading activities, including but not limited to swaps, limit orders, dollar cost averaging strategies and more.
+We have the best aggregator in crypto and the most seamlessly integrated platform in Solana – powering a variety of trading activities, including but not limited to swaps, limit orders, dollar cost averaging strategies and more ...
 <!--truncate-->
----

 ## 2023: Building the Best Decentralised Trading Experience